 37 Before 37

 Spend time on the Pacific ocean.
-7. Morning writing, daily.
+7. Morning writing, weekly.
 8.Yoga, weekly.
 9. Make time to read the Sunday Times in its entirety once a month.
 10. Make a driftwood mobile with Bean + Sprout.
 11. Write a love letter to each of my boys.
 12. Make a sock elephant with Sprout.
 13. Read at least 52 books this year.
 14. Buy some new house plants.
 15. Make + give away survival packs for the homeless.
 16. Send pretty cards for no reason.
 17. Finally watch The Godfather.
 18. Go to the circus.
 19.Teach a workshop.
 20. Get my financial life in order.
 21. Find a mentor.
 22. Be a mentor.
 23. Set Bean up with an international pen pal.
 24. Get a facial.
 25. Use a standing desk.
 26. Take a paragliding lesson.
 27. Go on 12 super sexy dates with my guy.
 28. Spend some time out doors everyday.
 29. Finally host an interview series on my blog.
 30. Paint at least one of big canvasses I’ve had in my studio for years.
 31. Get 8 hours of sleep every night.
 32. Spend an evening star watching my guy this summer.
 33. Have a picnic with friends.
 34. Learn a new water sport: kayaking, paddle boarding, surfing.
 35. Make ALL work I do be either writing, or as as a strategist.
 36. Go bright blonde for a while.
 37. Spend an afternoon on a sail boat.

 36 Before 36